mike111-droid/HWWireGuard-androidGoBackendmod/README.md

 # Go Implementation of [WireGuard](https://www.wireguard.com/) for WireGuardHSM

-This is an implementation of WireGuard in Go that will be used as a Backend for WireGuardHSM-android.
+This is an implementation of WireGuard in Go that will be used as a Backend for HWWireGuard-android.

 ----------------------------------------------------------------------------------------------------